xiaodongliang/forgeviewer_embed_in_powerbi_report/README.md

  <p align="center"><img src="./help/package.png" width="800"></p>

-6. Run the script below will start debug mode.
+6. Or, run the script below will start debug mode.
 Ensure the developer model is enabled with  your PowerBI account.
 Insert an instance of developer visual.
 Select dbid from fields..
 Similarly it will take some time for the custom visual to load the model in Viewer.
  ```
      pbiviz start
 ```